jamulussoftware/jamulus/src/res/homepage/manual.md

 to the right and move the fader upwards until the desired reverb level is reached.

 Reverb requires significant CPU so it should only be used on fast PCs.
-If the reverb level fader is set to minimum (wthe default setting), the effect is switched off and does not cause any additional CPU usage.
+If the reverb level fader is set to minimum (with default setting), the effect is switched off and does not cause any additional CPU usage.

 ### Local audio pan / balance control